Thembahank/Django2.0-CRM/README.md

 ## Development on docker

-1. Install docker and start a machine - [link](https://docs.docker.com/install/)
+1. Install docker and start a machine - [Docker installation](https://docs.docker.com/install/)

 2. cd into the project folder with the Dockerfile